NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Pleasantly flavorful, cheddar is a firm cheese with a sharp bite and melt-in-the-mouth crumbly texture.
 This classic British cheese is one of the very versatile cheeses, perfect for a platter as a snacking cheese or for use in cooking.

-Cheddar preparation and its use was originated in medieval times, along the southern slopes of Mendip hills, in Somerset county, in South West England.
+Cheddar preparation and its use originated in medieval times, along the southern slopes of Mendip hills, in Somerset County, in South West England.

 Cow milk, raw or pasteurized, is employed to a larger extent in processing cheddar.
 However, a small quantity of it is also produced by using goat and sheep milk.

 Cheddar is prepared from cow's milk.
-The initial step is to curdle the milk, which is essentially complete within 24 h, followed by the ripening of the curd to cheese.
+The initial step is to curdle the milk, which is essentially complete within 24 hours, followed by the ripening of the curd to cheese.

-In the second step, a solid mass of curds is cut into squares (loaves) and are stacked to begin the cheddaring process.
-Curds are stacked to continue developing acidity until they achieve a pH of about 6.4 and squeeze out additional whey out.
-Again loaves are milled into half inches pieces.
+In the second step, a solid mass of curds is cut into squares (loaves) and stacked to begin the cheddaring process.
+Curds are stacked to continue developing acidity until they achieve a pH of about 6.4 and squeeze out additional whey.
+Again loaves are milled into half-inch pieces.

 Next, salt is added to the milled curd for flavor and to stop further acid development.
 In the final step, the salt-cured curd is filled in cheese molds and pressed to form blocks of cheddar.
 Cheddar cheese blocks are then inserted in bags for vacuum packaging.
 Packaged cheese dispatched in storage for aging.